 Conger spent the 2023/24 season with Rapid București of the Liga Națională.

-As a freshman at St. Bonaventure in 2009/10, Conger saw action in 26 games and averaged 3.6 points and 2.7 rebounds in 11.2 minutes of action per outing.
-He scored a career-high 10 points against Savannah State on December 12 and Temple in the season finale on March 12.
+As a freshman in 2009–10, Conger saw action in 26 games and averaged 3.6 points and 2.7 rebounds in 11.2 minutes per outing, with his early scoring high of 10 points coming against Savannah State on December 12 and again versus Temple in the season finale on March 12.

-As a sophomore in 2010–11, Conger started all 31 games and was fourth on the team in scoring, averaging 10 points per game.
-He set a career high for points (23) and minutes played (57) in a quadruple overtime game against Ohio on December 18, 2010.
+As a sophomore in 2010–11, Conger started all 31 games and was fourth on the team in scoring at 10.0 points per game, and he produced one of the most notable games of his college career in a quadruple-overtime matchup against Ohio on December 18, 2010 when he set career highs with 23 points and 57 minutes while also posting 12 rebounds.

 - 1x All-NBL First Team- Belgian League champion (2022)